Teina Pora: First trial 1994

 No finger prints, DNA, or any other direct evidence linking Pora to the murder scene were produced in court.
 Nevertheless, despite the contradictory nature of Pora's 'confessions', the Crown successfully argued at his trial that no one would confess to being involved in such a brutal rape and murder if they were not actually involved.
 His aunt, Terry McLaughlin, was a key Crown witness at the trial.
 Court documents showed she was paid $5000 to testify against him at the trial.
-Police have refused Official Information Act requests about payments made to other witnesses against Pora but the NZ Herald reports that a minimum of three witnesses were paid and received a total of $15,000.
+Police have refused Official Information Act requests about payments made to other witnesses against Pora but the NZ Herald reported that a minimum of three witnesses were paid and received a total of $15,000.

 Conviction of Malcolm Rewa for rape

 In 1999, Malcolm Rewa was convicted of raping Susan Burdett after semen at the crime scene was found to be his.
 He was also found guilty of raping numerous other women and currently serves preventive detention for these attacks.

 Rewa's offending went on for some years before the police finally brought him to justice.
 In 2014, TV3's 3rd Degree programme suggested police had overlooked Rewa's involvement in six different sexual assaults.
-The IPCA was then asked to investigate Rewa's offending including one particular sexual attack which occurred in 1987, five years before he raped Susan Burdett.
+The Independent Police Conduct Authority (IPCA) was then asked to investigate the failure of the police to investigate Rewa's previous rapes including one particular sexual attack which occurred in 1987, five years before he raped Susan Burdett.
 Police eventually apologised to Malcolm Rewa's victims over the length of time it took to catch him and prevent any further offending.